-These Blueberry Popsicles are a simple and delicious treat to whip up this summer to keep you cool and they’re actually healthy too!
+These Blueberry Popsicles with Yogurt, made of frozen blueberries, creamy yogurt and crunch cookie base, are a simple and delicious snack to whip up this summer to keep you cool and they’re actually healthy too!

 Looking for more popsicle recipes?
 Try my delicious Piña Colada Mango Popsicles, Chia Strawberry Popsicles, or my Chocolatey Nutella Popsicles (using only 3 ingredients)!

-- Make sure to remove most of the liquid, otherwise, the compote will be too liquidy.
+- Remove most of the liquid from the blueberries, or the compote will be too runny.

-- For easy removal of the popsicles from the mold, simply run warm water for 15-30 seconds.
+- To easily take the popsicles out of the mold, run warm water over the mold for 15-30 seconds.

 Listed below are all the ingredients you will need: